grapefruitjs/grapefruit/README.md

 ### GrapeFruit Game Engine

-The game engine that powers [lttp-webgl](https://github.com/englercj/lttp-webgl).
+The game engine that powers [lttp-webgl](https://github.com/englercj/lttp-webgl), and the soon to come _Mana_.

 ## Dependencies